Brittney Griner detained in Russia as Mercury opens season

 AP Sports Writer

-PHOENIX (AP) — The Phoenix Mercury open the season at home Friday night against the Las Vegas Aces.
-One player who won’t be on the bench will be prominently on everyone’s minds: Brittney Griner.
+PHOENIX (AP) — The Phoenix Mercury opened the season at home Friday night against the Las Vegas Aces.
+One player not there was prominently on everyone’s minds: Brittney Griner.

-As the Mercury and the rest of the WNBA move forward into the 2022 season, Griner is nearing the three-month mark of her detention in Russia, with no timetable for her release.
+As the Mercury and the rest of the WNBA moved forward into the season, Griner nears the three-month mark of her detention in Russia, with no timetable for her release.

+“It’s horrible what happened to her, knowing as well as us fans have gotten to know here,” said MJ Hill, a Mercury season-ticket holder since the WNBA’s first season in 1997.
+“She’s a kind and gentle person, and it’s horrible to think about where she is and what she’s going to.”

+“There is not a day that goes by that I’m not working on this in some way, talking with a variety of folks at the U.S. government, her agent, family, others who are experts in this area who can help us navigate a very complex and quite frankly, like I said at our draft, unimaginable situation,” WNBA Commissioner Cathy Engelbert said in Seattle.

+The WNBA is acknowledging Griner with a floor decal with “BG” and her No. 42 in all 12 arenas across the league as she continues to be detained.

+Washington placed its decal on the blue sideline between the benches at the Mystics’ arena in the nation’s capital, placed next to a “Black Lives Matter” decal.
+Some Indiana Fever substitutes would sit on the ground near the “BG42” while waiting for a break in the action so they could enter the game.

-“We all have concern for the situation, something that normally would be handled a lot quicker,” Washington coach Mike Thibault said before the Mystics played the Indiana Fever on Friday night. ”(It) certainly hasn’t been and I think everybody sees what’s happening.
+“We all have concern for the situation, something that normally would be handled a lot quicker,” Washington coach Mike Thibault said. ”(It) certainly hasn’t been and I think everybody sees what’s happening.
 She’s in everybody’s thoughts.”

-The WNBA will honor Griner with a floor decal with her initials on her No. 42 in arenas across the league as she continues to be detained.

-“We’re just showing that support in ways that we think not only have visibility and utilize the platform that we have, but also in a respectful way that helps advance the cause of having this person that we care about deeply — and is being detained unjustly — to keep her name and her situation forefront in people’s minds so that hopefully the day comes soon when she’s released and can come back home safely to her family,” Fever coach Marianne Stanley said.
+Mercury players wore black t-shirts with “We Are BG” in white letters during warmups and introductions.
+Guard Sophie Cunningham addressed the crowd before the game against Las Vegas.

+“We’re still hopeful she’ll be back with us soon, but until then we’ll be kicking butt and winning games,” she said.

-A 6-foot-9 center, Griner and WNBA career leading scorer Diana Taurasi have been the key cogs for a Mercury franchise that won the 2014 WNBA title and reached the final last season, losing to the Chicago Sky.
+A 6-foot-9 center, Griner and WNBA career scoring leader Diana Taurasi have been the key cogs for a Mercury franchise that won the 2014 WNBA title and reached the final last season, losing to the Chicago Sky.

-Griner is a six-time All-Star and won consecutive WNBA Defensive Player of the Year awards in 2014-15.
-She had one of the best seasons of her nine-year WNBA career in 2021, leading the WNBA in blocked shots while finishing second in scoring and sixth in rebounding.
+Griner is a six-time All-Star, won consecutive WNBA Defensive Player of the Year awards in 2014-15 and is the most prolific dunker in WNBA history.
+A two-time gold medalist, she had one of the best seasons of her nine-year WNBA career in 2021, leading the WNBA in blocked shots while finishing second in scoring and sixth in rebounding.

 Griner again was expected to play a key role for the Mercury this season after the team bolstered its roster with the additions of Tina Charles and Diamond DeShields.

-“Once you bounce the ball, you start blowing the whistle, that’s all you’re really focused on when you’re a competitor,” Mercury first-year coach Vanessa Nygaard said.
-“In basketball, at any time, somebody could be injured or something could happen and they wouldn’t be available, and you got to fight with what you got in the moment.”
+“BG is on my mind every day,” Seattle Storm forward Breanna Stewart said.
+“You have these moments where you just can’t believe that she’s still in Russia wrongfully detained.
+Hoping we get her home.
+The WNBA isn’t the WNBA without BG.”

-AP Sports Writer Howard Fendrich in Washington, D.C., contributed to this story.
+AP sports writers Howard Fendrich in Washington, D.C., Tim Booth in Seattle and Andrew Seligman in Chicago contributed to this report.

 More AP women’s basketball: https://apnews.com/hub/womens-basketball and https://twitter.com/AP_Sports